DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of activation request showing two action buttons of "attack" and no "target".

 First, the enemy group moves up to the indicated number of spaces toward the targeted hero, taking the shortest path of spaces possible.
 The enemy group stops when it is in range of that hero.
-The enemy is in range if it is in the hero's space or if it is in an adjacent space **and** has the ranged (> right-pointed dart with a white-shaped right-pointed arrow in it ) icon on its enemy portrait.
+The enemy is in range if it is in the hero's space or if it is in an adjacent space **and** has the ranged ( icon of a right-pointed dart with a white-shaped right-pointed arrow in it ) icon on its enemy portrait.

 > image of a ranged icon on a portrait.